towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ### Use of streamed DataCollection

-Streamed `DataCollection` is designed to behave exactly the same as the unstreamed one.
+Streamed `DataCollection` is designed to behave the same as the unstreamed one.
 But we should notice that the computation will not run until we start to consume items from it.

 ````{tab} streamed
 ```python